 On your first visit to AmazonSmile, you need to select a charitable organization to receive donations from your eligible purchases before you begin shopping.
 AmazonSmile will remember your selection, and then every eligible purchase you make at AmazonSmile will result in a donation.

 To select our church as the charity you want to support, type “Acacia Park Lutheran Church” in the search bar; click “Search,” and APLC will pop up under “results.”
 Then click the yellow “Select” button, and you’re ready to shop!

 Every order processed on AmazonSmile thereafter will result in a donation to Acacia Park.
 There is never a charge to the buyer.

-A special note of thanks goes to Patti Mann, who applied for Thrivent Action Team funding for this project.
-Through Patti’s request, Thrivent Financial supplied the necessary seed money to get our Pancake Brunch fundraiser up and running.
-Thank you Patti!
+A special note of thanks goes to Isaac Sporrong, who applied for Thrivent Action Team funding for this event.
+Through Isaac’s request, Thrivent Financial supplied the necessary seed money to get our fundraiser up and running.
+Thank you Isaac!

 Links to Our Monthly Newsletters